 - If your energy bills are consistently higher than normal (and it’s not just due to your supplier’s price hikes)

-- If your unit is R22 and consistently needed refrigerant refills
+2. If your unit is consistently needing refrigerant refills

-- If your unit needs a very expensive repair
+3. If your unit needs expensive or frequent repair

 When you do decide upon HVAC replacement, one of the main questions you want answered is “How much does HVAC replacement cost?”